ssblur/scriptor/doc/mechanics/spellcrafting.md

 that make up Spells in your world.
 Pay attention to words they may have in common, as well as the placement of specific types of words within them.

+If you are having trouble figuring out what a certain spell does, it may be worth using an [Identify Scroll](../items/identify-scroll.md) on them.